 Due to its geographical position, Thassos has a shorter summer than the rest of the Greek Islands; however, the average temperatures all year round are pretty pleasant, and winters are not so harsh.

-How To Get To Thassos
+How To Get To The Island Of Thassos

 The easiest way to get to Thassos is by ferry since there are two ports on the island.

 The port in Limenas, the capital of Thassos, receives ferries traveling the route Thassos-Keramoti daily, and the trip lasts about 25 minutes.
-Especially in summer, there are connections to the mainland every 15-30 minutes.
+Especially in summer, there are connections to mainland Greece every 15-30 minutes.
 Ferries departing from Kavala arrive at the port of Skala Prinos.
 This trip is about 1.5 hours.

 If you’re considering traveling by plane, keep in mind that this could prove more complicated than you expect.
 The island of Thassos doesn’t have a commercial airport.
-However, it is possible to get to the airport of Kavala and, from there, board a ferry.
+However, it is possible to get to the Kavala airport and, from there, board a ferry.
 Kavala airport receives daily flights from Athens and some international flights from the rest of Europe in summer.

 When Is The Best Time To Visit Thassos?